 The workflow was very traditional, and very gendered.
 (In the world of Barbtleby the Scrivener, all the office-work was done by men.
 Typewriters and telephones opened up the workplace to women, a dynamic that is covered in contemporary plays from the 1920s like Elmer Rice’s The Subway and Sophie Treadwell’s Machinal, and also the 1967 movie and 2002 stage musical Thoroughly Modern Millie, which is set in the 1920s.)

 My recurring contracts gradually turned into a 40-hour/wk gig.
-I was around enough that I guess Mark noticed something he liked about my own solo workflow, which relied heavily on the chunky monochrome LCD laptop that I brought with me, into the office every day, squeezed into my briefcase.
+I was around enough that I guess Mark noticed something he liked about my own solo workflow, which relied heavily on the blocky monochrome LCD laptop that I squeezed into my briefcase every day.

 On the Friday afternoon before he left for a 2-week business trip, he asked me to show him how to type up a letter on his brand-new laptop.
 I had been picking up a few bucks teaching basic word processing skills to engineering students, so I had handouts all ready.
 After about 15 minutes he said, “Okay, I think I get the idea.
 Can I take your handouts?” and left on his trip.

 Two weeks later, he was back in the office.
 After our usual Monday morning all-staff meeting (ugh, but it was really good for productivity) he called me into his office and said, “Usually it takes Rhonda and me the whole week to send out thank-you letters to everyone I talked to on my trip.
 This time, as soon as I left each appointment, I sat down right there in the outer office, opened up my laptop, and typed out a thank-you note while my memory was still fresh.
 I polished the letters up back at the hotel or while waiting at the airport.
 Just now, I handed Rhonda a floppy disk with all my letters, ready for her to print.”